sven09/strapi-azure-demo/README.md

 # hellospaces-backend

-## Updating the server and the frontend
+## Updating the server and the gui

 Login to the server
 ```